-Reading/Writing: Critical reading and writing is an essential skill to be successful in any AP course, AP Exam, college course, and in the work force.
+Reading/Writing: Critical reading and writing is an essential skill to be successful in any science course, college course, and in the work force.
 There will be reading and writing assignments that are crucial to participating in class discussion and activities.